Sascha-netizen/school-inventory/README.md

 1. My Code Institute Mentor, [Patrick Rory Sheridan](https://github.com/Ri-Dearg): for his patience and kindness.
 2. My wife Abeer ElAshry, who encouraged me to maintain the five daily prayers during this project.
-3. Ahmed Abouraia at Misr American College: thank you for trying to make me understand the initial stages of data analytics.
+3. Ahmed Abouraia at Misr American College: thank you for trying to make me understand the initial stages of data.